Skip to main content

 model-view Now we can explore the customers Model more closely.
 The Model is easy to understand with interchangable (1)visual and (2)code views.
 The visual view depicts each small step needed to move from the referenced tables/seeds/Models to the final customers Model.
 Each transformation step or Common Table Expression (CTE) is called a (3)Gem in Prophecy.

 The (4)Aggregate step is represented visually as an Aggregate Gem and in code as the highlighted CTE code fragment.
-By popular demand, the visual and code formats are editable interchangeably, as illustrated here.
+By popular demand, the visual and code formats are editable interchangeably.
 Visual developers and SQL coders can work together in the same project, and both types of edits are incorporated to the project when committed and merged.

 Models vs Pipelines